The Blood Sugar Diet

 Often times after a blood sugar crash, we’ll reach for ANYTHING to feel normal again.
 And even if we think we’re being healthy by grabbing an apple or a granola bar, we’re at a point where our blood sugar is going to shoot right back up and we’re going to start the cycle all over again.
 Blood sugar goes up, insulin comes out to play, sugar is stored as fat, blood sugar drops, we feel shitty, we eat again.
 And so on.

 But wait, why am I not just a blob of fat if everything I eat is turning to fat?
 And, I can’t eat bananas anymore?!

-Relax, babe.
+Relax!
 You can have your banana.
-But a diet of carbs on carbs on carbs on fat free on more carbs on skipping lunch, etc. is not going to make you skinny or feel good.
+But a diet of carbs on carbs on carbs on fat-free on more carbs on skipping lunch, etc. is not going to make you skinny or feel good.
 In order to keep blood sugar in check (and fat burning), remember PHFF – Protein, Healthy Fat and Fiber.
 Eating these 3 in unison slow the uptake of sugar into the blood, making for a steady rise and steady fall, which is key to weight loss and sustained energy all day.

-Let’s take 2 extra minutes to throw our banana in the blender with a little Greek yogurt, protein powder, spinach and almond butter.
+Let’s cut that banana in half and put it in the blender with protein powder, spinach, chia seeds, and almond butter.
 Skip the juice.